 - Preheat oven to 450 °F and prepare a baking sheet with aluminum foil.
 Place an oven-safe wire rack on top of the aluminum foil lined baking sheet.

-- Pat dry chicken wings and toss in all-purpose flour, baking powder, salt, black pepper, and garlic powder.
+- Pat dry chicken wings and toss in all-purpose flour, baking powder, salt, and black pepper.